 Optionally, you can use the Vivado IP integrator to add IP to your block design.
-If you selected a board for the project, the Board window is available in the IP integrator, showing the IP interfaces that are available on the selected board, and which of those interfaces have been used.
+If you selected a board for the project, the Board window is available in IP integrator in the toolbar by selecting Window>Boards.
+This window shows the IP interfaces that are available on the selected board, and which of those interfaces have been used.